spacebanana420/gpaint/README.md

 # GPaint

 GPaint is a theme editor for [Geany themes](https://www.geany.org/download/themes/).
 It allows you to adjust and manipulate the colors of a theme with contrast, saturation, temperature and more.
-GPaint also supports Xfce Terminal themes, and all theme files that are similar to Geany themes and Xfce Terminal themes.
+GPaint also supports Xfce Terminal themes and all theme files that are similar to Geany themes and Xfce Terminal themes.

 ## Using GPaint and Requirements